cvilas/grape/docs/01_install.md

 ## Configure and build

-Note (June 2024) Use clang toolchain to build the project.
+Note (Oct 2024) Use clang toolchain to build the project.
 GCC does not support all features we use.

 ```bash
 git clone git@github.com:cvilas/grape